markbame/react-app-ssr-hmr-super-fast-v2/README.md

 * run `yarn prod` - for production deployment
 * run `yarn lint` - for linting
 * run `yarn build` - for production build

+## uses react16 and webpack4

+### node_modules has been included in-case you are having trouble with dependencies, just add it to .gitignore if you don't need it.

 ### formatting, es2017+, etc.